 Niall is responsible for collaboratively building Graffiti artistic programmes and productions.
 He creates company partnerships, funding support and ensures that the creative voices of children and young people are at the core of all aspects of the organisation.
-Beginning his Graffiti career in 2015 running Creative Learning And Activate, in 2018, he was appointed Artistic Director and CEO.
+Beginning his Graffiti career in 2015 running Creative Learning and Activate, in 2018, he was appointed Artistic Director and CEO.

 His directorial skills have been utilised in supporting the Activate Youth theatre productions as well as writing “Don’t Smile till Christmas”, while “This Girl Laughs, This Girl Cries, This Girl Does Nothing” by Finegan Kruckemeyer was his directorial first for the professional company.
-Niall also acted many years ago in a production of “The Lost Ones” directed by his predecessor, mentor and Graffiti founder, Emelie FitzGibbon.
-Niall is Chair of Youth Theatre Ireland and a committee member of TYAI.
+He also acted many years ago in a production of “The Lost Ones” directed by his predecessor, mentor and Graffiti founder, Emelie FitzGibbon.
+He is Chair of Youth Theatre Ireland and a committee member of TYAI.

-A qualified teacher in a former life, Niall is also mad for the rowing currachs and also holds a chainsaw licence.
+A qualified teacher in a former life, Niall is also mad for rowing currachs and also holds a chainsaw licence.

-Most importantly, she is also an Activate Youth Theatre alumna from the mid-90s, and once celebrated the Theatre’s birthday by dressing as Mrs Doyle from Father Ted, complete with precariously balanced cup and saucer, insisting on tea for all.
+Most importantly, she was also an Activate Youth Theatre alumna from the mid-90s, and once celebrated the Theatre’s birthday by dressing as Mrs Doyle from Father Ted, complete with precariously balanced cup and saucer, insisting on tea for all.

 She still loves tea, comedy, the sea, and looking after people.

 Síle oversees creative programming and production development at Graffiti, with her special focus and passion being Graffiti as Gaeilge.